ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 Next.js 13 introduced a new App Router as an alternative to the previous Pages Router.
 App Router supports server components and is more server-centric than Pages Router, which is client-side oriented.

-CKEditor&nbsp;5 doesn't support server-side rendering yet, but it's possible to integrate it with the Next.js framework.
-In this guide, we will add the editor to the Next.js project using both routing paradigms.
-For this purpose, we will need [Next.js CLI](https://nextjs.org/docs/pages/api-reference/create-next-app), CKEditor [online builder](https://ckeditor.com/ckeditor-5/online-builder/), and the official CKEditor {@link installation/integrations/react React component}.
+CKEditor&nbsp;5 does not support server-side rendering yet, but it is possible to integrate it with the Next.js framework.
+In this guide, we will add the editor to a Next.js project using both routing paradigms.
+For this purpose, we will need [Next.js CLI](https://nextjs.org/docs/pages/api-reference/create-next-app), [CKEditor&nbsp;5 online builder](https://ckeditor.com/ckeditor-5/online-builder/), and the official {CKEditor&nbsp;5 @link installation/integrations/react React component}.

 ## Preparing a build

-In this guide, we will use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
+First, we will use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
 It is a web UI that lets you create a custom build of CKEditor&nbsp;5 and download the code as a zip package.

-The online builder is a powerful tool that lets you effortlessly create a rich text editor personalized to your needs.
+The online builder is a powerful tool that lets you effortlessly create a rich text editor tailored to your needs.
 With the online builder, you can choose the desired editor type and plugins, configure the toolbar, and choose the UI language for your editor.

-You can learn more about creating custom builds of CKEditor&nbsp;5 with the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.
+You can learn more about creating custom builds of CKEditor&nbsp;5 with the online builder in the {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.

 ## Setting up the project

-This guide assumes you will use the official CLI tool for Next.js - `create-next-app`.
+This guide assumes you will use the official CLI tool for Next.js &ndash; `create-next-app`.
 Refer to the [Next.js documentation](https://nextjs.org/docs/pages/api-reference/create-next-app) to learn how to set up your project.

 The CLI will ask you some questions.
 Depending on your choices, the folder structure in your project may differ.